-- Balances remain Updated- The balances remain updated since all the transactions with respect to buyers and creditors are recorded in detail in their respective accounts.
+- Balances remain Updated- The balances remain updated since all the transactions concerning buyers and creditors are recorded in detail in their respective accounts.

-- Easy Movement- The size of the ledger remains really small since the same is segregated into numerous parts.
-This allows the ledger to have an easy movement.
+- Easy Movement- The size of the ledger remains small since the same is segregated into numerous parts.
+It allows the ledger to have an easy movement.

 The disadvantages related to the Subsidiary ledger are as follows:

-- Suitable only for Large Scale Organizations– It is suitable for organizations that have huge transactions.
-Only large scale businesses or organizations where the volume of transactions are large can only benefit from this ledger while the same is not suitable for small and medium-scale organizations or the ones where the volume of transactions is small or fewer in number.
+- Suitable only for Large Scale Organizations– It is ideal for organizations that have large transactions.
+Large scale businesses or organizations where the volume of transactions are large can only benefit from this ledger.
+In contrast, the same is not suitable for small and medium-scale organizations or the ones where the volume of transactions is small or fewer in number.

-- Failure to offer Complete Financial Information- As the transactions are not recorded in a chronological manner, therefore, the system fails to offer complete and accurate financial information.
+- Failure to offer Complete Financial Information- As the transactions are not recorded chronologically; therefore, the system fails to provide complete and accurate financial information.

 - It may contain undetected errors.

-- The accuracy of ledger accounts is not assured by subsidiary ledgers.
-It may happen that the items are posted to irrelevant accounts which may add to errors in the individual ledgers and ultimately impact the overall accuracy of the subsidiary ledger.
+- Subsidiary ledgers do not assure the accuracy of ledger accounts.
+The items may be posted to irrelevant accounts, which may add to errors in the individual ledgers and ultimately impact the overall accuracy of the subsidiary ledger.

-- Both general ledger and subsidiary ledger are used for the purpose of recording financial transactions.
+- Both general ledger and subsidiary ledger are used to record financial transactions.

 - It is just a part of the general ledger while the latter controls the former.

-It is a set of individual accounts and is a part of a general account.
-It can be used by large scale businesses or entities where the volume of data is huge.
-Small or medium-scale businesses or entities that have a small number of transactions may not from the subsidiary ledger.
+It is a set of individual accounts and is a part of a general accountA General AccountGeneral Account is a deposit account where an insurance company puts all its premiums collected from the policies it underwrites.
+This is used to fund the company’s operating expenses and the payment of several insurance claims & benefits. .
+It can be used by large scale businesses or entities where the volume of data is enormous.
+Small or medium-scale businesses or entities that have a small number of transactions may not benefit from the subsidiary ledger.

-Sub ledger eliminates the chances of frauds and errors and it can be segregated into three types- fixed asset sub-ledger, accounts receivable sub-ledger and accounts payable sub-ledger.
-Sub ledgers are complicated and it is highly expensive to maintain too.
-It should be prepared by accounting personnel that has proper knowledge in accounting framework so that the organization can make the best use of the same.
+Subledger eliminates the chances of fraud and errors, and it can be segregated into three types- fixed asset sub-ledger, accounts receivable sub-ledger, and accounts payable sub-ledger.
+Sub ledgers are complicated, and it is highly expensive to maintain too.
+It should be prepared by accounting personnel that has the proper knowledge in accounting framework so that the organization can make the best use of the same.